Free Pets for the Elderly

 The idea for this foundation began in the Cleveland area back in 1992 when Avrum Katz, a Cleveland catalogue and mail order entrepreneur decided to start this nonprofit organization because, “He thought pets were good for older people, not just for companionship, but for their health.”

 And he wasn’t wrong.
-Pets are known to lower blood pressure, encourage exercise and ease the loss of a loved one.
+Pets are known to lower blood pressure, reduce stress, encourage exercise and ease the loss of a loved one.

 Through the Pets for the Elderly foundation, seniors can obtain the unconditional love of a pet at the same time saving the lives of companion animals in shelters.
 Should the senior outlive their adopted pet, if no arrangements have been made, the animal is returned to the rescue.